 Built-in outdoor faucets are fixtures installed directly onto exterior walls or surfaces.
 They are designed to withstand the elements and have tight seals to prevent water seepage.
 Built-in faucets often include safety features such as backflow prevention mechanisms to ensure clean and uncontaminated water.

-Remember to consider the specific weather conditions in your area and choose an outdoor faucet best suited for your region’s climate.
+Keep in mind the specific weather conditions of your area and pick an outdoor tap that’s best suited for your local climate.

 Installing an Outdoor Tap